-Gene W. Rowzee, Jr. Director, (662) 915-7735 or eeo@olemiss.edu.
+Kimberly DeVries, Director, (662) 915-7735 or eeo@olemiss.edu.

-The University of Mississippi does not discriminate against any student based upon race, color, gender, sex, pregnancy, sexual orientation, gender identity or expression, religion, national origin, citizenship, age, disability, veteran status, or genetic information.
+The University of Mississippi's EORC office manages compliance with Americans with Disabilities Act (ADA), Title IX, and Equal Opportunity.
+These policies all relate to our non-discrimination statement: The University of Mississippi does not discriminate against any student based upon race, color, gender, sex, pregnancy, sexual orientation, gender identity or expression, religion, national origin, citizenship, age, disability, veteran status, genetic information or any other legally prohibited form of discrimination.
 The University is committed to fostering a welcoming and safe environment for students.

-The University's Sexual Harassment Policy provides guidelines and complaint procedures for sexual harassment complaints including but not limited to sexual assault, or other types of sexual violence.
+The University also has policies which prohibit sexual harassment and provide guidelines and complaint procedures for sexual harassment complaints, including sexual assault and other types of sexual violence.
 The Consensual Relationships Policy covers relationships between university employees and students when the employee has or in the future may reasonably be expected to have academic responsibility or authority for the student.
-The Title IX Policy prohibits discrimination based on sex in educational programs and activities and applies to faculty, staff, and students, both male and female.
+The Title IX Policy prohibits discrimination based on sex in educational programs and activities and applies to faculty, staff, and students.
+The ADA policy provides information about the University's obligations under the ADA.

-Any student who feels that he or she has been discriminated against or sexually harassed is encouraged to contact the Title IX Coordinator or EORC office at 662-915-7045 or 662-915-7735.
+Any student who feels that they have been discriminated against or sexually harassed is encouraged to contact the EORC office at 662-915-7735 or eorc@olemiss.edu.
 University policy prohibits retaliation against any party or witness involved in an investigation.
+An EORC representative can meet with you, answer questions, and discuss options for addressing your concern.

-For more information about the University's policies on affirmative action, sexual harassment, consensual relationships and Title IX see the University's policy directory located at policies.olemiss.edu.
+For more information about the University's policies on affirmative action, sexual harassment and consensual relationships see the University's policy directory located at policies.olemiss.edu.